top of page

 The Scriptures are a complex and multi-layered text that can be interpreted in many different ways.
 It contains stories, parables, poetry, and prophetic messages that speak to the human condition and the relationship between the Father and mankind.
 One of the common mistakes I have seen individuals make, is to take verses or sections of a verse and either apply current understanding of meaning and words, or link a similar theme from one verse in one book, to another verse somewhere else.
 This just does not work, the Messiah did not do it, and if anything, it is bending or adding to the Scriptures.

 Understanding the Scriptures involves considering relevant historical, cultural, and literary context.
 This includes understanding the language, idioms, and literary devices used by the writers and the cultural and historical background in which they wrote.
 Phrases used by writes 2,000 or so years ago carry very different meanings to what we understand by the same phrase today.
+It's important to seek wise counsel and guidance from trusted spiritual leaders, rather than relying solely on our own interpretations or even worse, false news from the internet.

 Taking verses out of context or applying modern understandings to ancient texts can lead to misinterpretation and potentially distort the meaning intended by the original writers.
 Some individuals may seek out conspiracy theories, hidden meanings, or deeper spiritual experiences when interpreting the Scriptures.
 While it is important to understand the Scriptures, it is also important to avoid falling prey to confirmation bias or overly complex interpretations that may cause distraction from the true Salvation meaning of the Scriptures.
 The message the Messiah gave us is simple - and distort the simple message of the Scriptures.